jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02c.md

 The classical theorists resemble Euclidean geometers in a non-Euclidean world.
 They discover parallel lines often meet.
 They rebuke the lines for not keeping straight.
 But the real <!--  as the only remedy for the unfortunate collisions which are occurring.
 Yet, in truth, there is no  -->remedy is to throw away* the axiom of parallels and to work out a non-Euclidean geometry.

-> *Superphysics Note= Here Keynes blames Classical theory for staying with non-profit maximizing, non-monetary paradigm.
-He urges it to go with the current corrupted reality.
+{{< n n="Here Keynes blames Classical theory for staying with non-profit maximizing, non-monetary paradigm.
+He urges it to go with the current corrupted reality." >}}

 Something similar is required today in economics.
 We need to throw over the second postulate of the classical doctrine and to work out a system where involuntary unemployment is possible.